Menu

 Foundations for School Success (FSS) FSS Users Guide FSS Information Sheet Step by Step Guide for FSS PreK Surveys Step by Step Guide for FSS Non-Public Participants

 All Kansas infants and toddlers (birth to age 3) are entitled to a free developmental evaluation to determine if they are eligible for early intervention services.
-Children who qualify can receive no-cost, in-home, early intervention services for developmental delays or disabilities.
-In Kansas the Kansas Department of Health and Environment (KDHE) administers Part C of the Individuals with Disabilities Education Act (IDEA).
-Visit www.itsofks.org to find your local program.
+Children identified as having a developmental delay or being at risk for delays can receive no-cost, in-home, early intervention services.
+Kansas Early Childhood Developmental Services (KECDS) within the Kansas Department of Health and Environment (KDHE) administers early intervention services under Part C of the Individuals with Disabilities Education Act (IDEA).
+Visit www.itsofks.org (external link) to find your local Infant Toddler Services of Kansas program.

 Early Childhood Home Page (General information, Webinars)